Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

     git submodule add <submodule_url>
 ```

-They can be placed anywhere in your repository, but it is advised to place them in the root directory.
+They must be placed in the root directory.
 Suppose that you have 2 submodules called _sub_1_ and _sub_2_:

 ```